-The labor hours for operations involving machinery are 20% higher than the operation times listed on Tables 1 and 3 to account for extra labor involved in equipment set-up, moving, maintenance, work breaks and repair.
+The labor hours for operations involving machinery are 20% higher than the operation times listed on Table 1 to account for extra labor involved in equipment set-up, moving, maintenance, work breaks and repair.
 Wages for managers are not included as a cash cost.
 Any returns above total costs are considered returns to management and risk.

 Cash Overhead.
 Cash overhead consists of various cash expenses paid out during the year that are assigned to the whole farm and not to a particular operation.
 These costs include, but are not limited to, property taxes, interest on operating capital, office expenses, property and liability insurance, sanitation services and equipment repairs.
-Cash overhead costs are found in Tables 3 through 6.
+Cash overhead costs are found in Tables 1 through 3.